mcandre/docker-apache/README.md

-# docker-apache - a Docker container running a continuous server
+# docker-apache - a Docker container running a continuous Apache server

 # EXAMPLE